Monthly Archives: July 2022

 Book III — JITTERBUGS OF THE ABSOLUTE or DIONYSUS

-Across the various tellings of this cycle, it is not clear if this was an alternative tale to Pasiphae’s marriage with Minos or as a prolongation of that tale, coming after it.
+Across the various tellings of this cycle, it is not clear if this was an alternative tale to Pasiphae’s marriage with Minos or as a prolongation of that tale, coming after that marriage.
 And it is unclear if Dionysus’ wife was Pasiphae or Pasiphae’s daughter, Ariadne.
 In any case, McLuhan’s association of Pasiphae with Dionysus was not fortuitous.
 The Greeks saw close implication between her fate and Dionysus and so did Bacon and McLuhan.
 Here is Bacon’s chapter on Dionysus in Wisdom of the Ancients:

 OF DESIRE, ACCORDING TO THE FABLE OF DIONYSUS

 They say that Semele, the mistress of Jupiter, having bound him by an inviolable oath to grant her a request whatever it might be, desired of him to come to her arms in the same form as he would to Juno; and so she was scorched to death in his embrace.
 The child which she bore in her womb was taken by his father and sewn up in his thigh, till the time of gestation was accomplished.
-And because the child, when in the thigh of Jupiter, pinched and galled him so as to make him limp, he received the name of Dionysus.7 After he was brought forth he was nursed for some years by Proserpine;8 and when he grew up his face was so like a woman’s that it seemed doubtful of which sex he was.
+And because the child, when in the thigh of Jupiter, pinched and galled him so as to make him limp, he received the name of Dionysus.8 After he was brought forth he was nursed for some years by Proserpine;9 and when he grew up his face was so like a woman’s that it seemed doubtful of which sex he was.
 He was likewise once dead and buried for a time, but came to life again not long after.
 In his early youth he was the first to invent and explain the culture of the vine, and the making of wine, and its use; whereby becoming renowned and illustrious, he subdued the whole world and advanced to the furthest parts of India. (…) He took to wife Ariadne [daughter of Pasiphae who can appear in the cycle in her stead], whom Theseus had deserted and abandoned.
 His sacred tree was the ivy.
 He was regarded likewise as the inventor and institutor of sacred rites and orgies ; but such as were fanatical and full of corruption and moreover cruel.
 He had also the power of exciting phrensy.
 At least it was by women excited to phrensy in his orgies that two renowned men, Pentheus and Orpheus, are said to have been torn to pieces ; the one having climbed into a tree out of curiosity to see what they were doing ; the other while playing sweetly and skillfully on the lyre.
 Moreover the actions of this god are often confounded with those of Jupiter.

 She comes! she comes! the sable Throne behold